beyersmann-lab/beyersmannlab/content/publication/the-role-of-embedded-words-and-morphemes-in-reading/index.md

 ---
 title: The role of embedded words and morphemes in reading
-subtitle: In D. Crepaldi (Ed.), *Current Issues in the Psychology of Language*.
+subtitle: In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain*.
+Routledge.
-  Psychology Press.
 publication_types:
   - "6"
 authors: